 - The pricing practices of on-line travel site Orbitz have also been the subject of attention, with the Wall Street Journal also reporting in 2012 that the site offered higher prices to customers (and higher end hotels) to those who visited their site with a Mac computer rather than a PC, the rationale being that Apple computers are more expensive than PCs, so Mac users are probably wealthier than PC users.

-The paper on which the presentation by Professor Karen Yeung at this discussion group will be based is authored by Professor Yeung, with Chris Townley, Reader in Law, King’s College London, and Eric Morrison,Senior Manager – Economics and Policy, PricewaterhouseCoopers.
+The paper on which the presentation by Professor Karen Yeung at this seminar will be based is authored by Professor Yeung, with Chris Townley, Reader in Law, King’s College London, and Eric Morrison,Senior Manager – Economics and Policy, PricewaterhouseCoopers.

 Professor Karen Yeung: